 I have been a website designer for almost as long as I have been a musician who plays in bands.
 Naturally, my profession and my hobby have intersected many times over the years.
 I am always evolving, and always reaching out to learn better, more efficient methods.
 This applies to writing and performing songs, as well as designing clean, responsive web solutions.
 My two passions come together and dovetail in this website redesign project.

 The main improvements I needed to make included the overall aesthetics.
 The old site was, frankly, bland and boring.
 I needed to add some video and bring the overall look of the site up to current tastes.
 Fonts were to be changed from a conventional sans serif to a more trendy slab.
-Features wise, I wanted to downplay the blog.
+Features wise, I sought to downplay the blog.
 While still important, I only updated it every few months.
 As such, I needed to change the focus of the site from the blog entries to the overall story of the band, the music itself, and upcoming events.

-The home page header background video loop gives a strong first impression.
+The home page background video loop gives a strong first impression.
 I stitched together performance highlights from several venues into a 30-second clip using Apple iMovie.
 Since Sempervivi could appear as either a solo act or as a band, I featured footage of both formats.
 The video is overlaid by a muted shade of the green used for the “Always Alive” EP’s cover.
 In front of the video background, I embedded a compact Bandcamp player containing the newest EP.
-Below in large type, the site tagline concisely summarizes Sempervivi in two sentences.
+Below in large type, the site tagline summarizes Sempervivi in two sentences.
 Last, the call to action “BOOK NOW” button punctuates the introduction.

 Visitors can hear our music and get a synopsis of what it’s about, then navigate to my booking form without ever having to scroll down.
 The most important content all lies squarely above the fold.
 The next section down reveals a list of upcoming shows on my calendar.
 A plugin pulls a feed of future performances from the Facebook page.
 By using this, I avoid having to enter event information twice, as I was before when using an events calendar plugin.
 If a particular date interests a fan, they can click and go directly to the Facebook event to RSVP.
 The section’s columns clearly display event dates, titles, venues, and cover images.